Board of Directors

 Director of Communications and Marketing

 Suzi’s youngest daughter, Heidi, died in May 2011 after taking a prescribed benzodiazepine along with a prescribed opioid.
 Heidi’s death came only six months before the Centers for Disease Control and Prevention declared opioid deaths an epidemic.
 The gut-wrenching loss of her daughter—to a problem that she did not know existed—motivated Suzi to learn all she could about the issue and to join the JPOIAA board in order to work with others in Colorado who are speaking out about the opioid crisis.
-She is also active in the Colorado Consortium for Prescription Drug Abuse Prevention where she co-chairs the Affected Family and Friends workgroup and sits on the Public Awareness workgroup.
+She is also active in the Colorado Consortium for Prescription Drug Abuse Prevention where she sits on the Public Awareness workgroup.

-Dr. Geremi Boom is a clinical pharmacist at the Medical Center of Aurora in Aurora, CO and was the first recipient of the JP Opioid-Interaction Awareness Alliance Scholarship, joining the board upon graduation.
+Dr. Geremi Boom is the Emergency Department clinical pharmacist at Boulder Community Hospital in Boulder, CO and was the first recipient of the JP Opioid-Interaction Awareness Alliance Scholarship, joining the board upon graduation.
 She attended Northern Arizona University where she received her undergraduate degree in chemistry and later attended the University of Colorado and obtained her doctorate in pharmacy.
-She has completed a general hospital pharmacy residency in Aurora, CO and is currently pursuing additional certifications in clinical toxicology.
-Geremi has maintained a special passion for opioid use disorders and continues to be an advocate by promoting safe prescribing practices and medication education within the Aurora community.
+She has completed a general hospital pharmacy residency in Aurora, CO.
+Geremi has maintained a special passion for opioid use disorders and continues to be an advocate by promoting safe prescribing practices and medication education within the community.

 Dr. Marta J. Brooks